bionik-aster/bionik-aster.github.io/README.md

 probably adding more stuff (as well as splashtext) as time goes on

+## intro
+hello hello im asterOS the 14 year old responsible for running this site

+little do you know im not your normal 14 year old hacker, im worse

 ---
 sleep is but a concept not worth holding onto